The Dalles Dam: Environmental and social consequences

-The US Army Corps of Engineers had been working on The Dalles Lock & Dam Tribal Housing Village Development Plan.
+Since 2016, the USACE has worked on The Dalles Lock & Dam Tribal Housing Village Development Plan.
 This plan is designed to find a location for and construct a village for members of the tribes that historically relied on Celilo Falls for fishing.
-The Village Development Plan had been slated to be finished by fall of 2020, however, there is no indication that this was completed.
-In 2017, various senators from the states of Oregon and Washington signed a letter to the Director of the Office of Management and Budget, expressing concern about the Office’s plan to halt this project.
-No information about the fate of this letter is available.
+The Village Development Plan had been slated to be finished by fall of 2020, however, as of April 2023 it has not been completed.
+In 2017, various senators from the states of Oregon and Washington signed a letter to the Director of the Office of Management and Budget, expressing concern about the Office's plan to halt the project.